 Chief Strategy Advisor for Equity Initiatives and Human Capital Development

-Kavitha Mediratta is currently Chief Strategy Advisor for Equity Initiatives and Human Capital Development at The Atlantic Philanthropies.
+Kavitha Mediratta was Chief Strategy Advisor for Equity Initiatives and Human Capital Development at The Atlantic Philanthropies through 2016.
 She served previously as head of Atlantic’s racial equity programs, and led its strategic grantmaking to address the racially-biased effects of zero tolerance school disciplinary policies on children’s educational attainment that brought national attention to end the school-to-prison pipeline.

 Ms. Mediratta holds a B.A. from Amherst College, a Masters of Education from Columbia University’s Teachers College and a Doctorate in Philosophy from New York University.

 Recent Writings & Media